-Ticketmaster Has Its Own Secret Scalping Program, Canadian Journalists Report
+Ticketmaster Has Its Own Secret 'Scalping Program,' Canadian Journalists Report

+Updated 11:35 a.m.
+Sep.
+20 with portions of a statement from Ticketmaster in response to the CBC and Toronto Star's reporting.

-A team of Canadian journalists — from the Canadian Broadcasting Corporation (CBC), a public radio and television broadcaster, and the Toronto Star newspaper — reported on Wednesday that Ticketmaster, the live-event box office behemoth, has developed a secret tool called TradeDesk that assists professional scalpers to resell tickets in ways that would seem to violate Ticketmaster's own rules — and from which Ticketmaster would ostensibly benefit.
+A team of Canadian journalists — from the Canadian Broadcasting Corporation (CBC), a public radio and television broadcaster, and the Toronto Star newspaper — reported on Wednesday that Ticketmaster, the live-event box office behemoth, has developed a secret tool called TradeDesk that assists professional "scalpers" to resell tickets in ways that would seem to violate Ticketmaster's own rules — and from which Ticketmaster would ostensibly benefit.

-Two of the journalists went undercover with hidden cameras and posed as scalpers to attend Ticket Summit 2018, a trade convention held in July at Caesars Palace in Las Vegas.
+Two of the journalists went undercover with hidden cameras and posed as professional resellers to attend Ticket Summit 2018, a trade convention held in July at Caesars Palace in Las Vegas.
 A CBC journalist also obtained access to an online video conference demonstration of the TradeDesk platform back in March.

-In footage obtained by the journalists, a man purported to be a TradeDesk sales representative told them that the scalpers he works with have "literally a couple of hundred" Ticketmaster.com accounts apiece — a violation of Ticketmaster's own terms of use — through which they can buy huge swaths of tickets for resale, and that Ticketmaster's "buyer abuse" division does not investigate at least some TradeDesk users.
+In footage obtained by the journalists, a man purported to be a TradeDesk sales representative told them that the resellers he works with have "literally a couple of hundred" Ticketmaster.com accounts apiece — a violation of Ticketmaster's own terms of use — through which they can buy huge swaths of tickets for resale, and that Ticketmaster's "buyer abuse" division does not investigate at least some TradeDesk users.

-During the March video presentation, the CBC reports, a Ticketmaster employee said that 100 scalpers across North America were using TradeDesk to each sell somewhere between a few thousand and several million tickets per year — "I think our biggest broker right now has probably grabbed around five million," the representative is reported to have said.
+During the March video presentation, the CBC reports, a Ticketmaster employee said that 100 resellers across North America were using TradeDesk to each sell somewhere between a few thousand and several million tickets per year — "I think our biggest broker right now has probably grabbed around five million," the representative is reported to have said.

 The CBC has also made public a document which it says is Ticketmaster's handbook for resellers.
-The handbook outlines a reward system for scalpers.
+The handbook outlines a reward system for resellers.
 For example, the CBC writes, "As scalpers hit milestones such as $500,000 or $1 million in annual sales, Ticketmaster will knock a percentage point off its fees."

 Ticketmaster is owned by Live Nation — the California-based company did not respond to NPR's email for comment on the report.